PurrPod/purrpod.github.io/docs/en/guide/faq.md

 - **Highly Customizable**: Minimal Python build, supports no-code extensions.

 **2. Is the sandbox mechanism secure enough?** All Shell and code execution is forcibly blocked within Docker containers.
 Access to the host uses a **strict whitelist mechanism**; unauthorized directories are completely invisible.
-However, if you actively add high-risk directories (such as system disk root directory) to the whitelist, there is still a risk of误操作. **Please follow the principle of least privilege,后果自负.**
+However, if you actively add high-risk directories (such as system disk root directory) to the whitelist, there is still a risk of accidental operation. **Please follow the principle of least privilege, at your own risk.**

 ## 4. Security and Compliance